_Jamie_McDermaid.jpg)

 The Judges

-We’re thrilled to have two very special judges on side to help us choose the winners; zoologist, wildlife TV presenter, author and our Seabird Ambassador Megan McCubbin; and Wildlife photographer of the year, presenter and wildlife expedition guide Rachel Bigsby.
-Helping them with the selection will be our Senior Conservation Officer Emily Burton and Jamie McDermaid our talented resident photographer and Marking and Communications Officer.
+We were thrilled to have two very special judges on side to help us choose the winners; zoologist, wildlife TV presenter, author and our Seabird Ambassador Megan McCubbin; and Wildlife Photographer of the Year winner, Bird Photographer of the Year portfolio winner and seabird photographer Rachel Bigsby.
+Helping them with the selection were our Senior Conservation Officer Emily Burton and Jamie McDermaid our talented resident photographer Communications Officer.

 The Prizes